changseverus/US-college-admission-scandal-analysis/README.md

 hopefully gain some insight about the severity of social discrimination and injustice in college admission.

 # Just for the record, this analysis is JUST FOR RESEARCH, not meant to discriminate or judge anybody based on their skin color or family background.
-It's important to face the reality and problems we actually have, so all available data is analyzed.
-But not meant to discriminate.
+It's important to face the reality and problems we actually have, so all available data is analyzed, but NOT MEANT TO DISCRIMINATE.